EleutherAI/website/content-blog/autointerp.md

 Text explanations represent interpretable “concepts” in natural language.
 How do we evaluate the faithfulness of explanations to the concepts actually contained in SAE features?

 We view the explanation as a _classifier_ which predicts whether a feature is present in a context.
-An explanation should have high recall – identifying most activating text – as well as high precision – distinguishing between activating and non-activating text.
+An explanation should have high recall, identifying most activating text, as well as high precision, distinguishing between activating and non-activating text.

 Consider a feature which activates on the word “stop” after “don’t” or “won’t” ([Gao et al.](https://arxiv.org/pdf/2406.04093) 2024).
 There are two failure modes: